oyogo/spatial_musings/README.md

-🌍 Geospatial Projects and Scripts Repository
+## 🌍Geospatial Projects and Scripts Repository

 Welcome to my geospatial repository - a curated collection of scripts and projects that showcase various geospatial data processing and analysis concepts using tools like Google Earth Engine (GEE), R, and Python geospatial libraries.
 Whether you're a researcher, student, or practitioner, this repository provides working examples for common spatial analysis tasks such as satellite imagery clipping, raster processing, spatial statistics, and visualization.